 BBSRC leads on the cross-research council and cross-government Global Food Security programme.
 The partners have developed a single shared high-level strategy and are currently taking forward their initial priorities.

 - Increase the efficiency and sustainability of crop and animal production

 Integration of the latest bioscience and modelling techniques is encouraged at all scales from molecules and cells to agricultural systems and landscapes.
 A number of projects are underway to meet these aims:

 - The recent £20M SCPRID initiative, funded by BBSRC, the Bill and Melinda Gates Foundation, and the Indian Government supports high quality research to improve sustainable production of major food crops in developing countries

 - A new £7M collaborative funding activity jointly funded by BBSRC, the Scottish Government and NERC was launched in 2012 with the aim of supporting industrially relevant research projects on potato and edible horticulture crops

 - A £9.5M Animal Health Club has also been launched by BBSRC to bring together industry and the research community to improve our understanding of resistance to pests and diseases in farmed animals

-Further important targets include food safety and enhancing quality for improved nutrition, and in this context, there is a strong link to basic bioscience underpinning health.
+Further important targets include food safety and enhancing quality for improved nutrition, and in this context, there is a strong link to bioscience for health.
 The leading cause of food poisoning in the UK is the bacteria Campylobacter, and a recent £4M initiative between BBSRC, Defra and the Food Standards Agency led to 12 cross-disciplinary projects in this area.